kompot/rjanko/README.md

 # make it default (optional)
 # nvm alias default 2.3.0

-# install Yeoman and its generator for Rjanko globally
+# install Yeoman and its generator for Rjanko
-npm install -g yo generator-rjanko
+npm install yo generator-rjanko

 # run Yeoman generator to scaffold a project
-yo rjanko
+./node_modules/.bin/yo rjanko

 # click next couple of times
 # Use node foreman to run sample project